dagraham/etm-dgraham/README.md

 ## [Dates, Times and Intervals](#toc)

-- *Aware* datetime objects have information about the timezone that applies to the object. *Naive* datetimes and dates are missing such timezone information.
+*Aware* datetime objects have information about the timezone that applies to the object. *Naive* datetimes and dates are missing such timezone information.
 Aware and naive objects are thus like 'apples and oranges' and cannot be compared.
 Similarly, dates and datetimes are not comparable.
 Etm takes care of all the details of dealing with these issues and they need not concern the user.

+Why provide for both aware and naive objects?
+Since naive objects have no timezone information they "float".
+A reminder to take your meds at 10am and 4pm that uses a *naive* starting datetime will display the reminder at 10am and 4pm in whatever timezone you happen to be.
+On the other hand, a reminder to phone your friend in Los Angeles at 2pm that uses an *aware* starting datetime with US/Pacific as the timezone, will display the reminder in whatever timezone you happen to be at the local time corresponding to 2pm US/Pacific.

 - Dates (necessarily naive) and datetimes (both naive and aware) are suppored along with intervals (analagous to python timedeltas).
 - Storage:
     - Special storage classes have been added to etm's instance of *TinyDB* for date, datetime and interval storage. *Pendulum* date,  datetime and interval objects used by etm are automatically encoded (serialized) as strings when stored in *TinyDB* and then automatically decoded as date, datetime and interval objects when retrieved by etm.